EE120-Course-Staff/ee120-course-staff.github.io/policies.md

 ### Timeline

-Self grades will be released, along with assignment solutions, when the grace period for the assignment ends. **Self-grades for both homeworks and labs will be due a week after the end after the corresponding assignment grace period.** Homework self-grades will usually be due on Wednesdays and lab self-grades will usually be due on Fridays.
+Self grades will be released, along with assignment solutions, when the grace period for the assignment ends. **Self-grades for both homeworks and labs will be due a week after the end after the corresponding assignment grace period.** Homework self-grades will usually be due on Sundays and lab self-grades will usually be due on Fridays.
 Self-grades will be accepted up to **two days** after this deadline for **50% credit**.

 ### Instructions